 If you’re looking for a scenic campsite in Big Sur, Kirk Creek Campground is it!
 We loved staying at this campground because it offers the chance to enjoy quality off-the-grid time in one of the most beautiful places in California.
 But this makes Kirk Creek Campground hard to reserve as it’s always booked up, comparable to campsites in top National Parks like Yosemite.

 All of the campsites at Kirk Creek Campground are grassy, open, and very spacious with plenty of distance from the rest of the campers.
-Unlike other California camping experiences, this one felt very serene and quiet with no late-night partiers staying up drinking until the wee hours.
-Perfect if you just want to disconnect for a few days and enjoy some peace and nature!
+Unlike other California camping experiences, this one felt very serene and quiet with no partiers staying up drinking until the late hours.
+This is perfect if you just want to disconnect for a few days and enjoy some peace and nature!

 The front campsites are lined against the bluffs and the back campsites are slightly elevated so everyone can enjoy ocean views.